 Carol Lagemann earned a B.A. in Music and an M.A. in Music from Truman State University, in 2006 and 2008, respectively.
 She also studied Music at the University of Michigan in 2011-2012.
 Carol previously worked for U-M in the Mechanical Engineering department in the College of Engineering.
 In her current role, Carol supports CRLT in Engineering programs, maintains the program’s social media, and supports the CRLT-Engin Director.

-Emily Dahuron earned a B.A. in Art and Design from the University of Michigan in 2017.
-She joined the CRLT-Engin in May of 2017 and assists in CRLT-Engin events and programs.
+Gina Michael earned a B.A. in Art and Graphic Design from The Ohio State University in 2012.
+She joined CRLT-Engin in August of 2018 and assists in CRLT-Engin events and programs.
 She produces the promotional graphic materials for the various center-related events, updates CRLT-Engin publications and reports, and assists in maintaining the CRLT-Engin website.